hashicorp/yamux/README.md

 ## Flow Control

-When Yamux is initially started there is a 2MB window size for the session.
-Additionally, each new stream has a 256KB window size.
+When Yamux is initially starts each stream with a 256KB window size.
+There is no window size for the session.

 To prevent the session or streams from stalling, window update frames should be sent regularly.
 Yamux can be configured to provide